manwarA/biomole/_posts/2025-06-26-Statistical-test.md

 ```

 #### 3. Linear regression
   A statistical method that used to estimate the linear relationship between a dependent variable and one or more independent variables.
+This method estimate the relationship by fitting a straight line (best fit) to the independent variables.
+It can be used to predict the value of unknown dependent variable as well as used to interpret the data.
+In order to perform the linear regression, there are 4 assumptions that have to be met, otherwise, the results can be spurious.
 #### 4. Logistic regression

 ### **Categorical data**